Gorton Center Global Leaders Program

 "The lessons I have learned in the Global Leaders program will serve me well throughout my career and my personal life."

 "The values that the Global Leaders Program emphasized include hard work, public service, integrity, leadership and inspiration.
 This experience has motivated me to lead a career that is centered on those values."

 Invitations to Gorton Center and select National Bureau of Asian Research (NBR) events.

 Access to Gorton Center and NBR publications.

-Complimentary notebook of leadership and development materials specifically selected by Senator Gorton and Gorton Center staff.
+Leadership and development materials specifically selected by Senator Gorton and Gorton Center staff.